scuzzydude/appmem/doc/appmem_arch_notes.md

 This works for packet mode as well.
 The same accessor functions take pointers to offsets in the packet.
 I’ve used this method in both the network packet interface as well as the MMIO interface to kernel emulation.
 This simple packet mode incurs 8 bytes of header overhead (should work up to data packets sizes of 16K, otherwise, we’ll need larger a jumbo header, but don’t have support for that yet.)

-In kernel mode IOCTL mode, I’ve used a similar packet model, with the user mode pointers being send in the packet.
+In kernel mode IOCTL mode, I’ve used a similar packet model, with the user mode pointers being sent in the packet.
 This works find but requires user-to-kernel buffer copies before the data is processed, overhead that likely unacceptable in real world mode.
 Plus, we want a native interface and not an ioctl interface.

 The ideal interface would pass a “packet” directly to kernel, as well as a source/target data buffer, with a callback interface for the completion back to user mode.
 None of the native Linux device classes seem suitable to that.
 Char/block pass an integer (offset/LBA) as key into the data in the read/write methods – we need free form “keys” into data.
 Network drivers are packet based but one way – we need a method with a response that may be asynchrounous (callback).

 The SCSI model fits the requirement.
 In SCSI, the CDB is 6-16+ bytes of “command” as well as a user data buffer that can be SGL for DMA.
 There is unnecessary overhead going through the SCSI stack – and given all my kernel experience prior to this project is in the SCSI driver, seems like too easy of an answer.

 I think it would be relatively easy to design a new interface for the kernel that is both lightweight and can fully abstract all the possible device operations (MMIO, DMA, RDMA, interrupts, network packets).
-However, users aren’t going to want to modify
+However, users aren’t going to want to modify the kernel, at least until the technology is proven.

+This is a good discussion topic.
+The first few “real” hardware devices will probably influence this decision point.

+### Object Storage

+Conceptually, Appmem Devices + Persistence is similar to Object Storage (including SCSI Object Storage (OSD)).
+We don’t want to impose a standard specification what Appmem Devices can do – that power needs to remain in the hands of the application programmer.
+However, it may be worth taking a look at past attempts in this area to leverage terminology and interface solutions.